What Are Camille Grammer And Dorit Kemsley Feuding About On ‘RHOBH’? Erika Jayne Offers A Clue

-Camille Grammer and Dorit Kemlsey were recently at odds at Andy Cohen’s baby shower and now, fans are learning a little bit more about their feud.
+Camille Grammer and Dorit Kemsley were recently at odds at Andy Cohen’s baby shower and now, fans are learning a little bit more about their feud.

 After fans watched as Grammer questioned why Kemsley didn’t return her adopted dog Lucy to Lisa Vanderpump’s rescue center on The Real Housewives of Beverly Hills, Erika Jayne addressed the drama between the two women during an appearance on E!’s Just a Sip with Justin Sylvester.